PurpleAmaranth/note-taker/README.md

 ## Description

-For this project I modified starter code to create an application called note-taker that can be used to write and save notes.
+For this project I modified starter code to create an application called note-taker that can be used to write, save, and delete notes.
 This application uses an Express.js back end, saves, and retrieves note data from a JSON file.

 The application’s front end was already created.
-I built the back end, connect the two, and then deployed the entire application to Heroku.
+I built the back end, connected the two, and then deployed the entire application to a GitHub URL.

 ## User Story